← Back to Insights

 Local SEO for Security Contractors

 Get in front of clients actively searching for CCTV, access control, and fire alarm engineers in your area.
 Local SEO ensures your business appears in the Google Local Pack when a facilities manager searches for commercial fire alarm maintenance nearby.
 In our experience, this requires a technically sound website, consistent local citations, and a properly managed Google Business Profile.
+Learn more about our local SEO for fire and security companies service.

 Website Design That Converts

 Your website needs to work whilst you are out on site.
 Clear navigation, prominent display of your industry accreditations, and dedicated service pages for each discipline are non-negotiable for converting serious commercial traffic.
 The site must be built for credibility and built to reflect the high standard of work you actually deliver.
+Common failures we see: phone numbers hidden in the footer instead of top-right, “contact us” buried behind multiple clicks, slow mobile pages, and menus stuffed with jargon like “integrated solutions” instead of plain terms like CCTV or Fire Alarms.
+See how we approach website design for fire and security companies.

 LinkedIn and B2B Social Media

 Stay visible to the clients worth having.
 Consistent, professional content on LinkedIn builds your reputation steadily with the right decision-makers over time.
 Sharing case studies of recent complex installs or digital fire logbook integrations demonstrates hands-on knowledge without forcing a hard sell.
+Explore our social media marketing for fire and security companies service.

 Comparing Domestic vs Commercial Marketing